mohamedhesham1619/video-downloader/README.md

 - **Batch downloads** - Process multiple URLs at once from a simple text file
 - **Zero manual setup** - Automatically downloads and manages all required dependencies (yt-dlp, ffmpeg, deno)
-- **Auto-updates** - Keeps yt-dlp up to date for best compatibility
+- **Auto-updates** - Keeps yt-dlp up to date for seamless downloads
 - **Two clip modes** - Fast mode for quick cuts or Accurate mode for precise timing

 ## How to Use